Location: 35°42’27.12″ N 139°39’49.53″ E

 Halfway between this stop and the main Nakano Station to the northwest is Shin-Nakano station at 35°41’50.97″ N 139°40’08.17″ E. It’s mainly just a Metro substation so you don’t have to walk the 1.6 miles between the other 2 stations.

 If you’re up for a hike of about 1 mile, get off at Nakano-sakuae.
-There’s a few interesting things to do in this small area.
-There’s a huge Life supermarket which is quite good, and you can also stroll south on the main road for a few miles for general sightseeing.
+There’s a few interesting things to do here.
+There’s a huge Life Supermarket which is quite good, and you can also stroll south on the main road for a few miles for general sightseeing.
 On this street there is also Tokyo Polytechnical University.
 There’s also a huge Asahi Brewery distribution warehouse in this area.
-There’s a temple to visit along this route.
+There’s a temple along this route.
 In fact, from this vantage point, you’re still close enough to Shinjuku that you can see the Tokyo Metropolitan Gov’t building only a few miles to the east.
 You can take in a few shops + other interesting sights as you come up to street level out of Nakano-sakuae station.
-As a footnote, if you head right (east) in the photo below, you’ll come to downtown Shinjuku.
+As a footnote, if you head right (east) in the photo below, you’ll arrive @ downtown Shinjuku.

-Just outside Nakano-sakuae station, facing north.
+Just outside Nakano-sakuae station (out of frame to the left), facing north.
 If you turn right here and head east, you will come to downtown Shinjuku.
-See the video below for a reverse walk.
+See the video below for a reverse walk:

-As a footnote – just 2 and 3 stops away on the Tozai Line are Waseda University, and one stop beyond that, Kagurazaka – another charming small town well worth a quick stop.
-Both of these areas are definitely worth another day trip.
+As a footnote – just 2 + 3 stops away on the Tozai Line are Waseda University, and one stop beyond that, Kagurazaka – another charming small town well worth a quick stop.
+Both these areas are definitely worth a day trip.

-In fact, the Tozai Line is invaluable because it can shoot you from east of Shinjuku in Nakano, to several interesting stops: Waseda, Kagurazaka, Iidabashi, and beyond that Otemachi and Nihonbashi right near the central finance district on the east side of Tokyo – all in just a few minutes – and all bypassing the massive crowds and mess @ JR Shinjuku Station.
+The Tozai Line is invaluable because it can shoot you from east of Shinjuku in Nakano, to several interesting stops: Waseda, Kagurazaka, Iidabashi, and beyond that Otemachi + Nihonbashi right near the central finance district on the east side of Tokyo – all in just minutes, all bypassing the crowds + mess @ JR Shinjuku Station.
 Note also Metro Otemachi is an interchange point for several other important Metro lines – namely Hanzomon which can shoot you right out to Sky Tree (Oshiage), and Maronuchi which can shoot you back to Shibuya fast, or to Ikebukuro.
 One stop beyond that at Nihombashi will connect you to the Ginza Line, and Yurakucho which drops you right into Ginza.
 You can even get to Tokyo Dome from Iidabashi station just one stop away on Maronuchi – at Korakuen Station.
-For these reasons, Tozai is often then fastest way to get around Tokyo from west to east.
+For these reasons, Tozai is often the fastest way to get around Tokyo west to east.

 Nakano Station is in the main downtown area and is near Nakano Broadway – arguably the town’s most popular street.
 Nakano Station has both a JR line stop as well as a Metro Subway stop (T01).
 In fact, it’s the eastern terminus for the Metro Tozai line shown here: